-AUDITOR
+AUDITORS

 The auditor of the Company is Ernst & Young Vietnam Limited.

-Management of Finhay Viet Nam Joint Stock Company (“the Company”) is pleased to present this report and the interim consolidated financial statements of the Company and its subsidiaries (collectively referred to as “the Group”) for the six-month period then ended 30 June 2023.
+Management of Finhay Viet Nam Joint Stock Company (“the Company”) is pleased to present this report and the interim consolidated financial statements of the Company and its subsidiaries (collectively referred to as “the Group”) for the six-month period then ended 30 June 2024.